Trail Snow Report

 You are welcome to ski the trails or snowshoe.
 All trails are still open for hiking, snowshoeing or skiing as we do not groom the trails.
 Enjoy the park.
 Get out and explore this winter wonderland!
+CAUTION: The aeration system on Mountain Lake has been activated.
+Thin Ice signs surround the area of open water just below the Lower Campground.
 Snowmobile trails in the area have been groomed, but trail within the park are not groomed.
 Please check the park map for which trails snowmobiles are allowed.

 |Trail conditions: fair|